 Weak end-market conditions began to emerge in early to mid-2001 and continued through 2003 for most of the Company's communications and computing industry customers.
 This resulted in customers rescheduling or canceling orders which negatively impacted Celestica's results of operations.
-The Company began to see signs of end-market improvement towards the end of 2003, which have continued into 2004.
-Improving end-markets, better demand from the Company's core customers, and the contributions from the Company's acquisitions, have resulted in higher revenue and improved operating results for the first half of 2004.
-Improvements in operating results are expected to continue throughout 2004, as the Company focuses on managing the resumption of end-market growth, optimizing profitability in programs (including the proactive discontinuance of non-profitable activities), driving efficiencies from lean manufacturing and Six Sigma methods, executing and driving benefits from restructuring activities and overall better cost management.
+The Company began to see signs of end-market improvement towards the end of 2003, which continued into 2004, although growth rates have moderated for the second half of the year.
+Improved end-markets, better demand from the Company's core customers, and the contributions from the Company's acquisitions, have resulted in higher revenue and improved operating results for the first nine months of 2004 compared to the same period in 2003.
+The Company expects to continue to improve operating results, as it focuses on optimizing profitability in programs (including the proactive discontinuance of non-profitable activities), driving efficiencies from lean manufacturing and Six Sigma methods, implementing and deriving benefits from restructuring activities and overall better cost management.